ykkim123/ykkim123.github.io/_posts/2020-08-12-Decision-Tree.md

 ## Decision Tree for Classification

-The intuition of decision tree starts from k-d tree.
-In k-d tree, there is a backtracking step to check if the nearest neighbors we found locally are global nearest neighbors.
-In decision tree, however, we find the approximate nearest neighbors by omitting this step.
+The intuition of decision tree starts from k-d tree; decision tree finds the approximate nearest neighbors by omitting a backtracking step exists in k-d tree.

 Now, suppose we want to predict a label of new data
 $$
-x_{t}
+x_{new}
 $$
 .
-Then, we can think of two cases where a terminal node consists of
+Then, we can think of two cases where a terminal node consists of either

 1. data with the a single label
 2. data with multiple labels

-In case 1, it's obvious that finding nearest neighbors is meaningless, since labels of the nearest neighbors are identical.
-In case 2, where multiple labels exist, we determine a label of
+In case 1, it's obvious that finding nearest neighbors is meaningless, since all the labels of the nearest neighbors are identical.
+In case 2, where multiple labels exist, we predict a label of
 $$
-x_{t}
+x_{new}
 $$
- by majority voting; i.e. we predict a label of the new data as the label that has the highest proportion in that node.
+ by majority voting; we predict a label of the new data as the label that has the highest proportion.

 ![decision tree]({{ site.urlimg }}/Decision-Tree/decision tree.png)